AmosRM/Notebooks/README.md

-## Some random Jupyter Notebooks i have worked on
+## Some random Jupyter Notebooks I have worked on

 # F1 Analsys -
 full notebook on a specific race